Who are Conversation Partners?

 What do Conversation Partners get from the experience?

-What are the opportunities for Conversation Partner volunteers?
+What are the opportunities for Conversation Partner Volunteers?

 This UCAELI program is for adult learners of English who are mostly between 18–24 years of age.
 Many of these students are preparing to enter a college or university in the U.S. Others are improving their English skills for professional purposes or simply to be able to communicate better.
-This program is offered year-round in three sessions.
+This program is offered year-round in four sessions.
 Students in the program study English 22 hours per week from Monday through Friday.